po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/27-Evr_GitHub-Packages/README.md

 If you want to share this package with someone, they can follow these instructions to install it:

-1. In the project directory that the package will be installed in, create a local `.npmrc` file and add the following:
+1. Create a local `.npmrc` file in the project directory where the package will be installed and add the following code:

 ```sh
 @OWNER:registry=https://npm.pkg.github.com